 Timed to American Diabetes Month, the program brings Cedric and his personal connection with diabetic nerve pain to the forefront in a national Public Service Announcement.
 He is urging people with diabetes who have burning pain in their feet or hands to visit StepOnUp.com – an educational website for people with diabetes who want to learn about these symptoms and take a Diabetic Nerve Pain Assessment.

 “American Diabetes Month is the perfect time to call attention to painful diabetic peripheral neuropathy, a common type of nerve damage in people with diabetes.
 The American Diabetes Association is pleased to join Pfizer and Cedric ‘The Entertainer’ to help spread the word about this condition through Step On Up,” said Marjorie Cypress, PhD, CNP, CDE, President, Health Care & Education, American Diabetes Association.
-“This program will help provide resources for people living with diabetes to learn more about diabetic nerve pain, assess their symptoms and encourage them to talk with their health care provider about steps they can take to better manage their pain.”
+“This program will help provide resources for people living with diabetes to learn more about diabetic nerve pain, assess their symptoms, and encourage them to talk with their health care provider or a neuropathy specialist near me about steps they can take to better manage their pain.”

 In the United States (U.S.), diabetic nerve pain impacts Black adults with diabetes more severely than others within the general population, based on an analysis conducted by Pfizer of an electronic medical records database.
 In fact, one third of those living with the condition over the age of 40 are Black or Hispanic.
 As part of Step On Up, Cedric is reaching out to all people who are living with the condition and trying to manage it alone, as well as individuals who are undiagnosed and may not have yet connected the pain with their diabetes or may fear what the pain means.
 Cedric is asking these people to ‘step on up,’ talk with their health care provider about their symptoms and stop suffering in silence.